 The Vermont Statutes Online

 § 4474c.
-Prohibitions, restrictions, and limitations regarding the use of marijuana for symptom relief
+Prohibitions, restrictions, and limitations regarding the use of cannabis for symptom relief

 (a) This subchapter shall not exempt any person from arrest or prosecution for:

-(1) Being under the influence of marijuana while:
+(1) Being under the influence of cannabis while:

 (A) operating a motor vehicle, boat, or vessel, or any other vehicle propelled or drawn by power other than muscular power;